Pacific Coast Highway Itinerary: Yosemite to Mt. Hood

 The day we drove up to Mt Hood, John was wearing flip flops.
 He hadn’t realized they have year-round skiing and snowboarding, so he had his FL toes in the snow, and we had a snow ball fight.
 We warmed up and ate at the Timberline Lodge.

 The day we had to fly home out of Portland came much too soon.
 This 11-day trip was just enough to make me dream of coming back for more.
 I would love to return with more time and start in Washington and travel south along the Pacific Coast Highway in an Escape campervan.
-Hope you plan your Pacific Coast Highway road trip soon and enjoy it as much as we did.
+Book your Escape campervan for your Pacific Coast Highway road trip soon and enjoy your trip as much as we did.